magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/calculated-fields.md

 <br><b><font size="4">Example of using the data reprocessing feature</font></b>

-Let&#39;s say you have a Smart Device that tracks real-time temperature and humidity and sends this data to ThingsBoard.
+Let&#39;s say you have a Smart Device that tracks real-time temperature and humidity and sends this data to IoT Hub.
 At some point, you decide to start calculating the dew point using the Calculated field feature.
 As shown on the widget, that displays time series data for the Smart Device, the dew point was first calculated at 13:44:35.
 Prior to that, no dew point calculations had been performed.